xflerix/ETU/README.md

   { text:"Learning a language is the discovery of a new world.", author:"Unknown" },
   { text:"Every word learned is a step forward.", author:"Unknown" },
   { text:"Practice makes perfect — especially with language.", author:"Unknown" },
-];
+  { text:"A different language is a different vision of life.", author:"Federico Fellini" },
+  { text:"You live a new life for every new language you speak.", author:"Czech Proverb" }, { text:"The brain is like a muscle.
+When it is in use we feel very good.", author:"Carl Sagan" }, { text:"Consistency is more important than perfection.", author:"Unknown" }, { text:"Every expert was once a beginner.", author:"Helen Hayes" },
+  { text:"Small daily improvements over time lead to stunning results.", author:"Robin Sharma" },
+  { text:"It does not matter how slowly you go as long as you do not stop.", author:"Confucius" }, ];

 // ════════════════════════════════════